 Make a detailed list of all of your sources

-Once you’ve come up with a newsworthy and exciting story angle, it’s time to decide who you will send it to.
+So you’ve come up with a newsworthy and exciting story angle.
+It’s time to decide who you will send it to.
 Begin by compiling a list of media contacts in your niche, including their names and contact information.

 In order to do so, you should create a table in your spreadsheet with columns for the name of the media outlet.
-You should identify the press contacts and make sure.
-You also have their contact information (such as a phone number and an email address).
+You should identify the press contacts.
+Make sure you also have their contact information (such as a phone number and an email address).
 If you don’t have the time or resources to compile a media list, consider using a reliable press release distribution service that can send your release to thousands of journalists on your behalf.